Studying at uni in 2020/21

 Where necessary or appropriate, you can also continue to have face-to-face meetings with a team member, where all appropriate safety measures will be taken.

 Further guidance and support

-Our network of MyPort student services hubs across the campus will be open.
-MyPort can:
+Our network of MyPort student services hubs across the campus are open.
+MyPort Hubs can: